-"A competent academic can discuss and justify ethical and social questions arising from his/her research, and observe and identify ethical challenges in personal research agenda as well as in research as a social activity.
-This introductory course provides young academics with concepts and practice to analyse research from a social and ethical perspectives.
+"A competent academic knows and complies with guidelines for responsible conduct of research.
+He/she can also discuss and justify ethical and social questions arising from his/her research, and observe and identify ethical challenges in personal research agenda as well as in research as a social activity.
+This introductory course provides young academics knowledge of the responsible conduct of research guidelines.
+The course will also help the participants engage with concepts and practice to analyse research from a social and ethical perspectives.
 This will equip participants with skills to manage their research agenda in the wider social context.
 The course is built using independent e-learning as well as collaborative learning workshops."